If Words Could Mend a Heart (2026)

 Driving Through America at Night (2023)

-The new album – Munnik’s first in 14 years – is now available.
-Side A streamed from June, with a set of indie-folk keeping well-crafted words and the acoustic guitar at their heart, fleshed out with additional voices, instruments, and players.
+Munnik’s first album in 14 years came out in 2023 with a set of indie-folk keeping well-crafted words and the acoustic guitar at their heart, fleshed out with additional voices, instruments, and players.
 Expect surprises – slide guitar and crunchy Rhodes on “Anchors Aweigh”, a trombone cameo on the Beatlesque ukulele cabaret tune “Islington Angel” – but depend on quality writing.
-Side B dropped in October, with an even more sonically adventurous set of songs.
-Dreampop synths and saturated vocals marry with big drums and a ukulele strum on “The One that Haunts Me”, and the beautiful closer “Mercy” starts with just an acoustic guitar and voice and grows to a full-strength finish with horns.
+Things get more adventurous as the album progresses: dreampop synths and saturated vocals marry with big drums and a ukulele strum on “The One that Haunts Me”, and the beautiful closer “Mercy” starts with just an acoustic guitar and voice and grows to a full-strength finish with horns.
 Available digital download and physical CD purchase from Bandcamp, and streaming in all the major platforms.
+Check out this review by Kelly Kintner at OnlyTheHost

 Driving Through America at Night: The Ukulele Sessions (2023)